/

 1. CRM And ERP Data Updates

-Two-way sync connects customer relationship management (CRM) systems with enterprise resource planning (ERP) systems.
-It allows customer records, orders, and inventory changes to stay updated in both systems without manual input.
+Two-way sync connects customer relationship management (CRM) systems with enterprise resource planning (ERP) systems, keeping customer records, orders, and inventory changes updated in both systems.

-For example, when a sales representative updates a customer's shipping preferences in the CRM, those preferences automatically update in the ERP system.
+When a sales representative updates customer shipping preferences in Salesforce, those changes propagate immediately to NetSuite, ensuring fulfillment teams work with current information without manual data entry.
 When the finance team changes a customer's payment terms in the ERP, those terms appear in the CRM for the sales team to see.

 • Customer contact information